bagustris/ccc_mse_ser/readme.md

 use and modify the code, without warranty, so long as you provide attribution to the authors.
 See `LICENSE.md` for the full license text.

 The manuscript text is not open source.
-The authors reserve the rights to the article content, which is currently submitted for publication in the EUSIPCO 2020.
+The authors reserve the right to the article content.

 ## Citation